kubernetes-retired/service-catalog/docs/walkthrough.md

 If you don't already have Helm v2, see the [installation instructions](https://github.com/kubernetes/helm/blob/master/docs/install.md).

-## Step 1 - Installing the Service Catalog System
+## Step 1 - Installing the Service Catalog

-The service catalog system is conveniently packaged as a Helm chart located in the [charts/catalog](../charts/catalog) directory in this repository, and supports a wide variety of customizations which are detailed in that directory's [README.md](https://github.com/kubernetes-incubator/service-catalog/blob/master/charts/catalog/README.md).
+The service catalog is packaged as a Helm chart located in the [charts/catalog](../charts/catalog) directory in this repository, and supports a wide variety of customizations which are detailed in that directory's [README.md](https://github.com/kubernetes-incubator/service-catalog/blob/master/charts/catalog/README.md).
 To install the service catalog system with sensible defaults: